SonarSource/sonar-text/CONTRIBUTING.md

   - `Expecting empty but was: [DefaultIssue[ruleKey=secrets:SXXXXX,gap=<null>,overriddenSeverity=<null>,quickFixAvailable=false,ruleDescriptionContextKey=<null>,codeVariants=<null>,...,saved=true]]`
 - Creating overly greedy regex:
   - The Some projects in the validation phase might not be analyzed because of time of scan

+### Not all secrets are created equal
+We discovered that secrets generally fit into one of 3 categories:

+1. Those that follow a pattern and contain identifiable sequences.
+For example, SonarQube API tokens always start with a known prefix (sqa_, sqp_ or squ_) that’s followed by 40 hexadecimal characters.
+2. Those that follow a pattern, but which can only be identified by looking at the surrounding text.
+For example, AWS secret keys are always 40 base64 characters long, but only the surrounding text can identify whether they’re used with AWS.
+3. Those that follow no fixed pattern, and which are only identifiable based on the surrounding text.
+For example, a PostgreSQL database password is user-chosen and must be set into a named environment variable before calling the psql command-line client.

+As you go down the list, the secrets get harder to detect without also raising false positives.
+Category #3 is particularly difficult because the suspected secret could be a dummy value (e.g. `[password]`) or a variable that’s replaced at runtime.

+A lot of tuning is needed in order to identify and exclude values that are common false positives.

 ## code structure for secret detection

 Take a look at the example of a secret detection specification file for a fake cloud provider below.
 This is considered the anatomy of a "good" secret detection file.